google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 Use the callback to send reports to a backend or analytics provider for further analysis.

-Caution: `ReportingObserver` shipped in Chrome 69.
+`ReportingObserver` has only shipped in Chrome 69.
 It is being considered by other browsers.
+{: .dogfood }

 ## Introduction {: #intro }